 However, crossbows fired only slowly.
 The crossbowman or arbalester (arbalest was another word for a crossbow) was vulnerable to fire while he reloaded.
 While he did so he had to hide behind a large shield called a pavise, which was held by another soldier.
 A crossbows slow rate of fire was all very well during the siege but it was not a very useful weapon in a pitched battle.

-16th Century Weapons n In the 16th century guns transformed warfare.
+In the 16th century guns transformed warfare.
 Early guns were lit by a slow match (string was soaked in saltpeter and when it was lit it smoldered).
 The slow match was touched to the gunpowder to ignite it.
 However, in the early 16th century, the wheellock was invented.
-A metal wheel spun against a piece or iron pyrites generating sparks that ignited the gunpowder.
+A metal wheel spun against a piece of iron pyrites generating sparks that ignited the gunpowder.
 As a result, most cavalry stopped using lances.
 Instead, they carried two or three pistols each, ready to fire, and sabers.

 Meanwhile, the traditional English weapon was the longbow but handguns were increasingly used.
 The longbow slowly went out of use during the 16th century.
 However, muskets took a long time to reload, and during that time the infantry needed protection from cavalry.
 They were protected by men with pikes (a weapon like a long spear).